WATTx/code-challenges/be-devops-engineer-challenge-heating-control.md

 Example topics that you might consider are:

-- What kind of 3rd party tools and provides would you use?
+- What kind of 3rd party tools and providers would you use?
 - How would you deploy and maintain such an infrastructure (assume there might be multiple deployments per day)?
 - What would you do to ensure that it is easy to deploy a copy of a system across multiple environments?
 - How would you ensure that the system is highly available?